jschiess/inventory-app/README.md

 ## Production mode

-make sure no node_modules are installed anywhere
 ### Requirements

-1. install docker
+1. Install docker
-2. switch to production branch `git checkout `
+2. Switch to master branch `git checkout master `
-3. run the command to build
+3. Run the command to build
 (this will take a while the first time you run it)
 ```bash
 > docker-compose build